Blake Shelton Says Fans Ask Daily "What the Hell Happened" for Him to End Up With Gwen Stefani - E! Online

 If you're still a bit surprised that Blake Shelton and Gwen Stefani are somehow the perfect match, the two stars themselves are right there with you.

 Blake spoke to Today's Natalie Morales on Wednesday, Feb.
 10, where he discussed the recent Super Bowl ad that he and Gwen appeared in for T-Mobile.
-In the spot, Gwen reaches out to former The Voice coach Adam Levine in a fake flashback and explains what she's looking for in a man, but because of the garbled connection, Adam ends up hearing the exact opposite of what she wants.
-Hence, he thinks of Blake.
+In the spot, Gwen reaches out to former The Voice coach Adam Levine in a fake flashback and explains what she's looking for in a man.
+But because of the garbled connection, Adam ends up hearing the exact opposite of what she wants, and hence, he thinks of Blake.

 "That's what was funny about that commercial," the 44-year-old country superstar explained during his Today appearance.